Contrasting iHeartMedia (IHRT) & Its Competitors

-iHeartMedia (NASDAQ:IHRT – Get Rating) is one of 23 public companies in the “Radio broadcasting stations” industry, but how does it contrast to its competitors?
-We will compare iHeartMedia to related companies based on the strength of its profitability, institutional ownership, dividends, analyst recommendations, valuation, earnings and risk.
+iHeartMedia (NASDAQ:IHRT – Get Rating) is one of 23 publicly-traded companies in the “Radio broadcasting stations” industry, but how does it compare to its rivals?
+We will compare iHeartMedia to related companies based on the strength of its valuation, risk, earnings, profitability, analyst recommendations, dividends and institutional ownership.

-This table compares iHeartMedia and its competitors’ net margins, return on equity and return on assets.

 80.2% of iHeartMedia shares are owned by institutional investors.
 Comparatively, 37.3% of shares of all “Radio broadcasting stations” companies are owned by institutional investors.
-2.9% of iHeartMedia shares are owned by company insiders.
-Comparatively, 25.6% of shares of all “Radio broadcasting stations” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.
+2.9% of iHeartMedia shares are owned by insiders.
+Comparatively, 25.8% of shares of all “Radio broadcasting stations” companies are owned by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

+iHeartMedia has a beta of 1.76, indicating that its stock price is 76% more volatile than the S&P 500.
+Comparatively, iHeartMedia’s rivals have a beta of 1.05, indicating that their average stock price is 5% more volatile than the S&P 500.

-This table compares iHeartMedia and its competitors top-line revenue, earnings per share (EPS) and valuation.
+This table compares iHeartMedia and its rivals top-line revenue, earnings per share and valuation.

 |Gross Revenue